 Having placed my order just past midnight, I got an email to confirm, another email the same day saying they were ready for dispatch, and another one later the same day to say they’d been posted.
 The order was placed in the early hours of a Tuesday morning and the lenses arrived by lunchtime on Wednesday.
 Maybe they won’t be able to maintain that efficiency when they’re bigger, but I was impressed with the speed.

 The packaging is lovely: simple and stylish.
 It didn’t fit through my letterbox like some contact lens packages, which seems like a shame – but mine had to be signed for so they couldn’t have been posted through anyway.
 If that’s the case for every shipment, you might want to get yours delivered to work, or somewhere you know there’ll be a person.

 Sadly, for me, this is where it falls down.
 I have pretty dry eyes, and whatever Waldo’s dailies are, they just aren’t moist enough for me.
 This isn’t really surprising, considering my current fortnightly lenses are Acuvue Oasys, ie the extra-pricey ones for people with dry eyeballs (dryeballs?), but it was still disappointing.

 Being the startup they are, there’s currently no other type of lenses I can get from Waldo, so I had to cancel and go back to my usuals.
 Thankfully, this was just as easy as signing up – you can cancel online in a few clicks (there is a special place in hell for businesses that let you sign up online but make you phone up to cancel).

 I’m hoping at some point they’ll offer more types of lenses, because I loved the simplicity and transparency of Waldo.
 Unfortunately, my eyes are fussy, so it’s back to my optician for me and my ‘balls.

-If you want to try them out for yourself, you can sign up for the free trial here.
+If you want to try them out for yourself, you can sign up here.
 But only if there’s not a dry eye in the house.